2HO4/CostSharing_HARL/README.md

-# **Global Warming Mitigation: An Empirical Multi-Agent Reinforcement Learning Approach --- Bachelor's Thesis**
+# **Global Warming Mitigation: An Empirical Multi-Agent Reinforcement Learning Approach**

 This project is part of a Bachelor's thesis for the Econometrics and Data Science programme, which aims to investigate the efficacy of serial cost-sharing taxation policies in regulating emission levels from petroleum industry production using a heterogeneous-agent reinforcement learning (HARL) model.
 The goal of this project is to explore how different serial cost-sharing taxation policies can regulate emission levels in the petroleum industry.
 By leveraging a multi-agent reinforcement learning approach, the study identifies key factors influencing firms’ economic viability while achieving environmental targets.